 iPod and iTunes are registered trademarks owned by Apple Inc.

-You can select the AUX mode by using the navigation system voice control buttons, but cannot operate the play mode functions.

-iPods that are compatible with your audio system are listed below.
+You can select the AUX mode by using the navigation system voice control buttons, but cannot operate the play mode functions. iPods compatible with your audio system using the USB adapter cable are: